oKin3/CAS_MSED2_M2_Parallele_Programmierung/readme.md

 # dotnet 6 WPF File Search Application

-This WPF application, built on dotnet 6, is designed to search for files larger than 1 Gigabyte on the C drive.
+This WPF application, built on dotnet 6, is designed to search for files on the C drive.
 It provides a graphical user interface (GUI) to display the list of matching files.
 The application measures the time taken for the process and offers two execution options: sequential processing on a single processor or parallel processing across all available processors.

 ## Features
 - File search on the C drive for files larger than 1 GB (customizable).